 The finished Hummus can be stored in an airtight container in the fridge for up to 5 days.

 It can also be frozen, in an airtight container for up to 3 months.

 Yes absolutely.
 If you don't have a Thermomix, then this Hummus can easily be made using a food processor instead.

-If you're able to, then we find that using dried Chickpeas that we have soaked overnight always gives the best results.
+If you're able to, then we find that using dried, soaked, Chickpeas gives the best results.
 We understand it's not always possible to have the time to do this, and this is why we have shown the recipe using tinned Chickpeas instead.

-We suggest boiling the tinned Chickpeas, prior to making the Hummus.
-Tinned Chickpeas are firmer than soaked dried ones and boiling them makes for a smoother Hummus.
+If using tinned chickpeas - We suggest boiling them before to making the Hummus.
+This is because tinned Chickpeas are firmer than soaked dried ones and boiling them makes for a smoother Hummus.
 We also add a little Bicarb to the water when boiling them as well.
 This speeds up the softening process and makes for a better result.

 Thermomix Classic Creamy Hummus

 - 250 g Tinned Chickpeas (1 tin drained)

 - 1 teaspoon Bicarbonate of Soda (For pre boiling if using tinned Chickpeas)

 - 2 cloves garlic (Peeled and roughly chopped)